ABS Injection Molding

 ABS Material Properties

-ABS (Acrylonitrile Butadiene Styrene, Acrylonitrile Butadiene Styrene) is a kind of high performance thermoplastic, which is widely used in injection molding manufacturing because of its excellent strength, toughness and processability.
+ABS is one of the most commonly used materials in our injection molding projects due to its balance of strength, toughness, and processability.
 It combines the advantages of three monomers:

 - Acrylonitrile - which provides chemical resistance and hardness